Arc de Triomphe: Construction and late 19th century

+The Arc de Triomphe is located on the right bank of the Seine river at the centre of a dodecagonal configuration of Place Charles de Gaulle.

-Avenues radiate from the Arc de Triomphe in Place Charles de Gaulle, the former Place de l'Étoile.
+Avenues radiate from the Arc de Triomphe at the Place Charles de Gaulle.
+Paving stones trace a stellar pattern on its surface, pointing toward the centre of each avenue.

-The Arc de Triomphe is located on the right bank of the Seine at the centre of a dodecagonal configuration of twelve radiating avenues.
-It was commissioned in 1806, after the victory at Austerlitz by Emperor Napoleon at the peak of his fortunes.
-Laying the foundations alone took two years and, in 1810, when Napoleon entered Paris from the west with his new bride, Archduchess Marie-Louise of Austria, he had a wooden mock-up of the completed arch constructed.
+It was commissioned in 1806, after the victory at Austerlitz by Emperor Napoleon I at the peak of his successes.
+Laying the foundations alone took two years and in 1810, when Napoleon entered Paris from the west with his new bride, Archduchess Marie-Louise of Austria, he had a wooden mock-up of the completed arch constructed.
 The architect, Jean-François Chalgrin, died in 1811 and the work was taken over by Louis-Robert Goust.